 Restoration of perfusion

-Failure to attempt aggressive restoration of perfusion early may also be associated with an increased mortality risk.
+Failure to attempt aggressive restoration of perfusion early may be associated with an increased mortality risk.
 A severely elevated lactate level (>4 mmol/L) is associated with a poor prognosis in patients with sepsis.

 Pathogens